The Problem with LegalZoom (And Other Do-It-Yourself Estate Planning Solutions)

 But if LegalZoom is not current on laws about these two issues, what else has it missed?
 How can anyone who uses LegalZoom trust that the legal document he or she creates will do what it is supposed to do?

-1. The employees of LegalZoom are not acting as your attorney.
+- LegalZoom employees are not acting as your attorneys.

 People who use LegalZoom and other do-it-yourself estate planning kits end up with a false sense of security.
 They create documents that they believe will address their estate planning needs.
 But with estate planning documents, they are unlikely to discover their mistakes.